University of Cambodia: Facilities

 The University of Cambodia's 11-story main-campus building is smoke-free and handicapped-accessible and features elevators and ramps.
 The outside grounds hold a variety of local vegetation including palm trees, car and motorbike parking, and a canteen.
 The UC Sports Complex is located in the rear grounds and offers both a football (soccer) field and volleyball nets.
 Welcoming visitors on the first floor is a statue of Samdech Preah Javaraman VII, King of Cambodia during the Angkor Era.
 On the 11th floor, there is a Coffee Today shop, copy and print center, and the UC Bookstore.
-Free WiFi is available throughout the campus.

 The Handa Library

-UC's Handa Library has a collection of more than 75,000 books, magazines, newspapers, and periodicals in several languages as well as computers to access online journals.
+UC's Handa Library has a collection of more than 100,000 books, magazines, newspapers, and periodicals in several languages as well as computers to access online journals.
 The Handa E-Library offers a number of computers for students to use for their studies.
 The Handa Library and E-Library are open seven days a week to students, staff, faculty, and the public.
 The E-Library also contains the ASEAN Resource Center, which is a collection of books pertaining to ASEAN.